Rich Dubroff

 Orioles, Baz agree on 5-year, $68 million contract extension

-The Orioles and right-hander Shane Baz agreed on a five-year, $68 million extension.
+The Orioles and right-hander Shane Baz have agreed to a five-year, $68 million extension.

 Baz, who was acquired by the Orioles in December from the Tampa Bay Rays, had three seasons, including 2026, of arbitration eligibility remaining.

-According to ESPN’s Jeff Passan, the extension begins with this season, a year in which he was scheduled to make $3.5 million and buys out two years of free agency, 2029 and 2030.
+The extension begins with this season, a year in which Baz was scheduled to make $3.5 million, and buys out two years of free agency, 2029 and 2030, according to ESPN’s Jeff Passan.

 CONTINUE READING BELOW